Gautam1601/BV/Readme.txt

 -- Dispenser not installed placeholder in place for now --

--- Stirring Action is setup for the Movement package Pouring not been created yet --
+-- Stirring Action is set up for the Movement package Pouring has not been created yet --

 -- Stirring Goal has not been issued--